Learn how to build a wood-fired pizza oven in your backyard with this easy-to-make oven to bake crusty bread, tasty pizzas, and roasted meats.

 Add water a little at a time, then jump in and do the twist, breaking up the clay and mashing the sand into it.
 Dance until it starts to clump like dough for piecrust.

 Pack a hard ball (50 to 100 pats), and drop it from chest height.
 It should hold together.
 If it doesn’t, add a little water.
 If it’s too wet, add dry mix.
 Or you can continue and just allow more drying time, whichever is easier to do.

-Cover your sand form with sheets of wet newspaper to keep the mud walls from sticking to the sand form, smoothing the sheets fiat.
+Cover your sand form with sheets of wet newspaper to keep the mud walls from sticking to the sand form, smoothing the sheets flat.
 Next, cover it with a layer of mud 3 to 4 inches thick.
-To maintain an even thickness, use the width of your hand as a gauge, maintain a clean, square edge on the layer as it arches up and over the form, and angle the top of the mud layer inwards as you go up (see diagram in the image gallery).
+To maintain an even thickness, use the width of your hand as a gauge, maintain a clean, square edge on the layer as it arches up and over the form, and angle the top of the mud layer inwards as you go up (see diagram below).
 Press the mud against itself, not against the sand form, and don’t worry about the doorway, you’ll cut that out later.

 When it’s done, take a flat board and pack the material until it sits solidly against the form.
 If it sticks to the board, your mix may have been a bit damp and will need more drying time before you pull the sand form.
 After the first layer dries, you can add more layers and a fine finish plaster if you want.

 If your sand dome was 18 inches high, your doorway should be 63 percent of the height, or 11 -1/4 inches.
 The doorway’s width should be one-third to one-half of the oven’s inner diameter.
 Scratch a line in the mud where the door will be, cut a hand-sized hole to start and dig a narrow channel into the form.